-"Consent Decree" means the Consent Decree entered into between the State of Illinois and the City of Chicago on January 31, 2019 (17-cv-6260), as amended or supplemented from time to time by order of the U.S. District Court.
+"Consent Decree" means the Consent Decree entered into between the State of Illinois and the City of Chicago on January 31, 2019 (17-cv-6260).

-"COPA" means the Civilian Office of Police Accountability established in Chapter 2-78
+"COPA" means the Civilian Office of Police Accountability established in Chapter 2-78.

 "Department" means the Department of Police established in Chapter 2-84.